bytechefhq/bytechef/README.md

 If you'd like to contribute, kindly read our [Contributing Guide](CONTRIBUTING.md) to learn and understand about our development process, how to propose bug fixes and improvements, and how to build and test your changes to ByteChef.

 ## License
-ByteChef is released under version 2.0 of the [Apache License](LICENSE).
+ByteChef is released under Apache License v2.0.
+See [LICENSE](LICENSE) for more information.

 ## Note
 This project has started as a fork of [Piper](https://github.com/okayrunner/piper), an open-source, distributed workflow engine.